m-a-huber/dowker-rips-tumor-prediction/README.md

-This repository contains code to recreate the microenvironment classification results from the paper [<em>Ripsifying the Dowker Complex</em>](TODO).
+This repository contains code to recreate the microenvironment classification results from the paper [<em>Flagifying the Dowker Complex</em>](TODO).

 ---